GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 <br>

 ### Functions
 Functions are like subprograms that can be called by other code, having their own body of statements.
 It can take parameters and return a value.
 In SidGautamScript, they can be passed around, returned, and assigned like other datatypes.
+To use a function, you must define it somewhere in the scope from which you wish to call it.
+Either with the full syntax or as a lambda expression.
 <br>
 They are technically a type of object, but are not treated as such.